Kingdom Perspective Encyclopedia

 Practical Reorientation

-- Reject: every shallow view that makes human feeling, comfort, autonomy, control, or approval ultimate.
+- Reject: the shallow view that makes the self, the crowd, comfort, control, or personal preference ultimate.

-- Obey: the concrete duty Scripture gives in this area.
+- Obey: the concrete duty Scripture gives today, even when the heart wants delay, excuse, or escape.

-- Worship: because this topic, rightly seen, reveals the greatness of God.
+- Worship: because even this topic, rightly seen, reveals the greatness, holiness, wisdom, mercy, and sovereignty of God.